Easy Pasta Puttanesca Recipe

 If you don’t love anchovies, don’t fret.
 As they cook up in the olive oil, they dissolve leaving just an essence that gives a salty body to the sauce.
 Leah doesn’t like anchovies and would never willingly add them to pizza or another recipe.

-However, that first time I made this dish for her, I didn’t tell her about that ingredient and she never complained.
-Trust me — they do not overpower the flavor of this pasta puttanesca recipe.
+However, the first time I made this dish for her, I didn’t tell her about that ingredient and she never complained.
+Trust me — these tiny anchovy fillets do not overpower the flavor of this pasta puttanesca recipe.

 Again, feel free to improvise here.
 Have sardines instead of anchovies?
 Go with them.
 However, you have to realize that they will likely not fully dissolve the way anchovies do.
 And if you want to impress the person you’ll be serving, maybe skip the fish ingredient altogether so as not to risk it.

-Use what you like for this pasta puttanesca recipe
+Use what you like for this spaghetti alla puttanesca recipe

 As with most of my recipes, I encourage you to add what you like and exclude what you don’t.
 The recipe included here has olives in it because, for many people, olives are central to the dish.